What kind of ‘magic’ makes the best cannabutter recipe?

 Cons of Using Water

 - Cannabutter made with water should be used within a short window.
 Freezing your cannabutter will dry it out.
 Leaving cannabutter stored in your refrigerator too long and you flirt with the potential for your cannabutter molding.
 It is best to use your cannabutter within 7-10 days.

-When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other undesirable parts of the plant that don’t actually affect the potency
+When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other undesirable parts of the plant that don’t affect the potency.

 Additionally, less plant material makes it into the butter for two reasons.
 First, melted butter and water easily flow through cheesecloth so you can strain out the plant matter without using a lot of physical force.
-When using just butter you have to press everything through a mesh strainer, which introduces a lot more plant material in the final product.
-Second, during the separation process, any extra inert plant matter that somehow did make it through the cheesecloth will sink to the bottom so it doesn’t end up in your butter (which floats to the top).
+When using just butter, you must press everything through a mesh strainer, introducing much more plant material in the final product.
+Second, during the separation process, any extra inert plant matter that made it through the cheesecloth will sink to the bottom so it doesn’t end up in your butter (which floats to the top).

 The water filtered out all this!
 None of the “stuff” in this brown water would have added to the potency of your butter, but it would have made your butter taste and smell worse.

 Dosing – How Much Cannabis to Use When Making Butter?

-The “standard” amount for a butter recipe is 1 oz of cannabis buds to 1 pound of butter.
-If using trim, you should use 3 oz of trim to 1 pound of butter for the same standard dose.
+A butter recipe’s “standard” amount is 1 oz of cannabis buds to 1 pound of butter.
+For the same standard dose, you should use 3 oz of trim to 1 pound of butter.
 But you can use more or less depending on the potency you’re looking for.
 If you want very strong butter, use more cannabis with less butter.